MultiFusion: Fusing Pre-Trained Models for Multi-Lingual, Multi-Modal Image Generation: Experiments

 \subsection{Empirical evaluation}

-\textbf{Image fidelity \& image-text alignment.} We start off with a standard evaluation, image fidelity, to demonstrate the general function of \model.
-Therefore, we investigate the FID-30k scores on the MS COCO validation set \cite{coco}.
+\textbf{Image fidelity \& image-text alignment.} We start off with a standard evaluation for image generation models to demonstrate the general functionality of \model.
+We investigate image fidelity using FID-30k scores on the MS COCO validation set \cite{coco}.
 We report the results using textual, multimodal, and image prompts and a comparison against SD v1.5 in Tab.~\ref{tab:mscoco256}.
-It shows that the image fidelity of \model~with textual prompts is competitive with the underlying SD model.
+The results show that the image fidelity of \model~with textual prompts is competitive with the underlying SD model.
 Improved FID scores highlight that the capabilities of the original model are preserved in addition to benefiting from new input modalities and languages.

-By extending beyond the boundaries of textual prompts and the utilization of multimodal inputs, a substantial improvement can be observed in contrast to relying solely on text.
-This clearly indicates that visual inputs possess a greater capacity to encode comprehensive information about the underlying distributions, surpassing the effectiveness of textual descriptions alone.
+Using multimodal inputs instead of textual prompts results in a substantial improvement of FID scores.
+This improvement clearly indicates that visual inputs possess a greater capacity to encode comprehensive information about the underlying distributions, surpassing the effectiveness of textual descriptions alone.
 We acknowledge that using the MS COCO reference images as prompts provides a strong supervision.
 However, we argue that the above conclusion of image inputs adding additional and more fine-grained information over text prompts alone still holds.
-Because \model~achieves the improved FID scores by generating meaningful variations of the prompt with more aligned details instead of just trivially reproducing the input image (cf. Sec.~\ref{sec:applications} and App.~\ref{app:ms_coco}).
-The combination of both (multimodal, i.e., text and image) still provides better FID scores than the baseline.
+Because \model~achieves the improved FID scores by generating meaningful variations of the prompt with more aligned details instead of just trivially reproducing the input image (cf.~Sec.~\ref{sec:applications} and App.~\ref{app:ms_coco}).
 Beyond FID, we evaluated text-image alignment as average CLIPScore \cite{hessel2021clipscore} between COCO captions and generated images.
-Again, \model~achieves scores on par with SD confirming the preservation of previous capabilities.
+Again, \model~achieves scores on par with SD, confirming the preservation of previous capabilities.

 \textbf{Compositional robustness.} A challenging task many image synthesis models struggle with is image composition.
 DMs and, in particular, SD often fail to correctly compose the objects and attributes specified in the text prompt \cite{chefer2023attend, feng2022training}.